 NB: the 1560 (2017) festival was toned down in comparison to previous years due to the extended mourning of Bhumibol Adulyadej, the late king of Thailand.
+In 1561 (2018) the festivities were bigger and bolder than ever.
+2019 is expected to be the same.

 I have been attending the vegetarian festival in Thailand since 2010, and in those years have learned much about the styles of food prepared for the festival.
 In Phuket you will find many of the dishes you will find in Bangkok and central Thailand, but the local cuisine is a regional blend of Southern Thai cuisine and Chinese influenced Thai food.
 The list below is of foods I have personally seen and/or tried during the annual Phuket Vegetarian Festival, including various regional styles.